|

 of the man from the point of view of the Greek culture, and in

-particular from the point of view of Plato's philosophy.
+particular in the view of Plato's philosophy.
 Considerably expressed forehead in comparison with the not expressed lips and chin specifies prevailing sphere of consciousness according to which feelings are subordinated to the realized necessity.
-The expressed top of nose bridge and not expressed nose-tip specify prevalence of conservative individuality over radical individuality that is a parameter of super individuality by which the man is identified.
+The expressed top of nose bridge and not expressed nose-tip specify prevalence of conservative features over radical features of individuality, that is a parameter of super individuality by which the man is self-identified.
 The expressed upper lip specifies regulated display of feelings according to public norms of behavior.
-The expressed interval between a chin and a lower lip specifies character traits according to which the opinion of environmental people is important for the man, namely it is necessary for the man that displays of own feelings were acceptable to associates. |
+The expressed interval between chin and lower lip specifies character traits according to which the opinion of environmental people is important for the man, namely it is necessary for the man that displays of own feelings were acceptable to associates. |

 -